Kylie Jenner Posts Another Instagram Snap Flaunting Her Derriere

 Kylie’s peachy derriere and also her breasts have been the subject of constant criticism with claims that they are the result of cosmetic surgery.
 There have been rumors that she recently got a boob job after she appeared braless in a snap in which she was clad in a white jumpsuit with her breasts looking bigger.
 The outfit allowed the 19-year-old to flaunt her ample cleavage, leading to speculation that she had gone under the knife.

-“@KylieJenner are you sure you didn’t get a boob job?!?!” one fan enquired after the reality star posted the snap earlier this year.
+“@KylieJenner are you sure you didn’t get a boob job?!?!” one fan inquired after the reality star posted the snap earlier this year.

 There were also claims that Kylie underwent cheek or jaw surgery earlier last year though she dismissed them as false.
 Though she has not admitted to having gone under the knife to acquire her tantalizing curves, the young star has definitely proven to be giving her big sister a run for her money.
 The young star has been doing so well in terms of business and she does not intend to stop.
 It looks like Kylie’s new derriere pic is a warning for Kim to move over for the new queen of peachy bums.